XY_Offset

 - the webstream of the camera

-- logging to Android Studio LogCat and/or to a text file on the phone or no logging
+- optional: logging to Android Studio LogCat and/or to a text file on the phone

 Note: The app is a heavy CPU load and memory consumer.
 The app will drop camera frames.
 Within Klipper the webcam frame rate can be set, probably for internal usage in Klipper, but via the network the app still gets the full frame rate (in my case ~14 fps) of the camera.